-Unfortunately, sweet potatoes are a root vegetable and have a higher amount of carbohydrates.
+Unfortunately, sweet potatoes are root vegetables and have a higher amount of carbohydrates.

 This is a healthier option and more keto-friendly than other traditional sweet potato dishes loaded with brown sugar and marshmallows.

 Not a sweet potato fan?
 Consider Honey Glazed Carrots with Celery.
-Just a hint of honey flavors this colorful dish.
+Just a hint of honey flavors in this colorful dish.

 Vegetable Side Dish Recipe

 The best vegetable side dishes for keto are steamed broccoli or cauliflower.
 You can also make a dish called CauliMash.
 This flavorful dish is a great substitute for high-carbohydrate mashed potatoes.
 Filled with flavorful fats, it will help you get your daily fat grams.

 Another dish that takes broccoli and cauliflower to the next level, is Cauliflower and Broccoli in Cheese Sauce.
 Strictly the following keto diet?
 Limit your portion to one tablespoon on your plate.

 Want to keep fats high in your diet, include flavorful Creamed Spinach.